-HSI is committed to combatting the sexual exploitation of children; as such, investigations of child sexual exploitation are among HSI’s primary investigative priorities.
+ICE’s Homeland Security Investigations (HSI) is committed to combating the sexual exploitation of children.
+Investigations of child sexual exploitation are among HSI’s primary investigative priorities.
 The sexual abuse of children impacts the most vulnerable segment of our society.

-HSI believes that providing children, teens, parents and teachers with information regarding the dangers of online environments and how to stay safe online can help prevent many instances of this crime.
+Providing children, teens, parents and teachers with information regarding the potential dangers of online environments and how to stay safe online can help prevent many instances of child exploitation.
 That is why HSI has partnered with the National Center for Missing & Exploited Children’s NetSmartz and the Internet Crimes Against Children (ICAC) Task Forces to develop Project iGuardian.

 Think Before You Click

 Project iGuardian aims to counter a disturbing fact: many online child predators can find victims online because children are not always aware of how dangerous online environments can be.

 Project iGuardian is focused on keeping children and teens safe from online predators through education and awareness.
 The project is an outreach effort to share information about the dangers of online environments, how to stay safe online, and how to report abuse and suspicious activity.
 In addition, the iGuardians ™ team is here to help kids stay safe online by providing safety tips, a number to call, and a website with links to more information and resources.
 Project iGuardian helps kids, teens and parents be smarter about online safety and stay safe from online sexual predators.

 Suspected child sexual exploitation or missing children may be reported to the National Center for Missing & Exploited Children, an Operation Predator partner, via its toll-free 24-hour hotline, 1-800-843-5678.